rahul0x00/Bits-N-Bytes/README.md

 [![Buy Me A Coffee](https://www.buymeacoffee.com/assets/img/custom\_images/orange\_img.png)](https://www.buymeacoffee.com/rahul0x00)

-This course will start from basic principles of each vulnerability and How to attack them using multiple bypass techniques, In addition to exploitation, you will also learn how to fix them.
+This course will start from basic principles of each vulnerability and How to attack them using multiple bypass techniques, In addition to exploitation, you will also learn how to mitigate them.

 ## Contributors ✨